 After user authentication, for each user operation, the bundler includes a Merkle proof.
 This proof is a concise piece of data that demonstrates the specific assertion’s inclusion within the Merkle tree of the entire bundle.
 This can significantly reducing the overall size of the bundle compared to including the full VCs or EAs.

 VCs and EAs still remain crucial for containing the actual data and claims associated with user operations.
-Merkle proof act as a verification tool.
-They provide a concise way to prove that a specific VC or EA exists within a larger bundle of assertions without revealing the entire content of the VC/EA itself.
+Merkle proof act as a verification tool to standardize the execution.
+They provide a concise way to prove that a specific VC exists within a larger bundle of assertions without revealing the entire content of the VC/EA itself.
 This may help mitigate pressure on the mempool and potentially lowers gas costs.

 This would imply for bundlers to access a privacy preserving shared mempool ID and establish a dedicated membership set for associated bundle of transactions, so that Sequencers can verify the inclusion of user operations in the bundle.
 Sequencers or other network participants can efficiently verify the validity of data assertions using the Merkle proofs.
 They only need to verify the proof itself, not the entire data within the assertion, reducing the computational burden.